ilan-klinghofer/copilot-bootcamp-agent-mode-basics-2/.github/steps/2-1-preparing.md

 Now, let's use GitHub Copilot's Agent Mode to change the application title:

+1. In VS Code, create a new branch named `lesson-2`

 1. In VS Code, open Github Copilot.

 1. At the bottom of the Copilot panel, in the 'Ask Copilot' text box, click on the dropdown menu (next to the send button) and select **Agent** mode.

 1. In the same dropdown menu, click the model selector (it might say "GPT-4o" or another model name) and select **Claude 3.7 Sonnet** from the list.

    - **IMPORTANT: If you don't see a model selector dropdown, first type something into the GitHub Copilot chat to initialize Copilot**

 1. In the Copilot chat input field at the bottom of the panel, type the following prompt:

    ```
    Change the title of the main screen from "React Frontend with Node Backend" to "Hello World"
    ```